All Words Phoenix

 About Phoenix

-As a common noun, "phoenix" is a mythological bird that lived for many centuries before burning and rising from the ashes into a new cycle of life.
-As a proper noun, "Phoenix" is the capital of Arizona, among many other geographical names.
-Then you could use the phrase "rise like a phoenix from the ashes" to refer to a figurative comeback or rebirth.
+As a common noun, “phoenix” refers to a mythological bird that lived for many centuries before burning and rising from the ashes into a new cycle of life.
+As a proper noun, “Phoenix” is the capital of Arizona, among many other geographical names.

 Did you Know?

-The original phoenix appears in Ancient Greek folklore as a bird that rises from its own ashes into a new life.
+The original phoenix appears in ancient Greek folklore as a bird that rises from its own ashes into a new life.
 The name, imagery, and powers ascribed to the phoenix have shown up in countless legends across many cultures.
-It has even appeared in modern pop culture as a comic book character in X-Men and in the world of Harry Potter.
+It has even appeared in modern pop culture as a comic book character in “X-Men.”

 illustration Phoenix